 Blindstitched with seam taping (Fluid Seal) is recommended for extremely cold water, usually 50 degrees F and below.
 The seam construction is the same as above except that the inner seams are reinforced or covered with tape.
 Very little water if any will seep through these seams.

 Before you concern yourself with what size wetsuits will fit you best, you need to figure out what type of material (and what thickness) you need.
 There are many different kinds of material available, though nearly all are a variant of neoprene.
 Most wetsuit manufactures will use similar materials, though they may have different names for them.
 The materials have changed drastically over the last several years.
 Wetsuit materials have become more flexible, warmer, and more durable as technology continues to improve.
 The best materials are usually found in suits featuring blindstitch construction.

 Wetsuit materials come in different thicknesses, measured in millimeters.
 Thickness is expressed using two numbers, separated by a slash.
 The first number represents the thickness of the material covering the torso, and the second represents the thickness over the arms, shoulders, and legs.
 Cold water requires thicker material, up to 7/6 mm.
 Warmer water requires less thickness, perhaps 3/2 or 2/1 mm.

 Once you have determined what types of construction techniques and materials/thicknesses you want, you can try to find the perfect fit.
 By now you’ll have narrowed down your choices to just a few options, so you can try them on and see how they feel.
-If you don’t know what size wetsuits to try, knowing your measurements (waist, torso, etc.) can help.
+If you don’t know what size wetsuits to try, knowing your measurements (waist, torso, etc.) can help when using our Wetsuit Size Chart.
 The best method for ensuring a good fit is to find a local surf or dive shop and try on all of your top choices.
 The staff at your local shop can also help you figure out wetsuit sizing, which may vary from one brand to the next.